Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Analysis of the Beam Squint Effect

-The accuracy of the approximation \eqref{eq:BSR closed-form} is numerically justified in Fig.\ \ref{fig:BSR vs number of subcarriers} which show the BSR versus the number of subcarriers with $f_{\rm c}=140~{\rm GHz},B=10~{\rm GHz},N=128,\Delta=1/2$.
-Specifically, it is seen that as $K$ increases, the approximated BSR in \eqref{BSE_approx} approaches that obtained from the definition in \eqref{eq:BSR definition}.
-It is observed from \eqref{eq:BSR closed-form} that the beam squint effect linearly increases with the number of antennas $N$, fractional bandwidth $b$, and normalized antenna spacing $\Delta$.
-Therefore, reducing antenna spacing $\Delta$, i.e., spatial oversampling, can effectively mitigate the beam squint effect.
-This is because an array with reduced antenna spacing forms a wider beamwidth, increasing the array gain of the marginal frequencies in the bandwidth.
-As shown in Figs. \ref{fig:BSR2} and \ref{fig:BSR3}, when $\Delta$ decreases from $1/2$ to $1/4$, the beamwidth of the main lobes becomes twice larger, and at the same time, the BSR is reduced by half.
-Furthermore, based on Proposition \ref{remark:BSR equation}, we draw the following corollary.
+Fig. \ref{fig:BSR vs number of subcarriers} shows the proposed closed-form expression of the BSR \eqref{eq:BSR closed-form} and its analytical definition \eqref{eq:BSR definition}.
+It can be observed that the closed form is sufficiently accurate for $K\geq 100$.
+Since the BSR concept targets systems with a large number of subcarriers, which is the typical case in wideband multicarrier communications, the approximation in \eqref{eq:BSR closed-form} can adequately approach the value given by \eqref{eq:BSR definition}.
+Proposition \ref{remark:BSR equation} implies that the severity of the beam squint effect \textbf{linearly} increases with the number of antennas $N$, fractional bandwidth $b$, and normalized antenna spacing $\Delta$, which was not observed in \cite{dai2022delay} and aligned with observations in \cite{ozen2023interference}.
+Furthermore, it shows that the beam squint effect becomes more severe with a larger \textbf{fractional bandwidth} $b$ (rather than bandwidth) but can be mitigated by reducing the antenna spacing $\Delta$, e.g., via spatial oversampling.
+This is because an array with a reduced antenna spacing forms a larger beamwidth, enhancing the array gain of the marginal frequencies in the bandwidth.
+As shown in Figs. \ref{fig:BSR2} and \ref{fig:BSR3} on the top of the next page, when $\Delta$ decreases from $1/2$ to $1/4$, the beamwidth of the main lobes is broadened, and at the same time, the BSR is reduced by half.
+Fig.\ \ref{fig:BSR_all} shows the normalized array gains versus the subcarrier index.
+It is seen that the beam squint effect becomes negligible for BSR$= 0.1$.
+We will further demonstrate this through simulations in Section \ref{sc:simulation results}.

-\begin{corollary} Given a sufficiently small $\varrho > 0$, the beam squint effect for a wideband system can be negligible if $N \leq \frac{8\varrho}{b\Delta}$ is satisfied.
-Here, $\varrho$ denotes the watershed of BSR below which the beam squint slightly impacts the system performance. \end{corollary}

-Corollary \ref{co:corollary} is useful in evaluating the beam squint effect of wideband systems.
-However, analytically determining the value of $\varrho $ is challenging and out of the scope of this paper.
-Fig.\ \ref{fig:BSR_all} shows the normalized array gains versus the subcarrier index with $f_{\rm c}=140~{\rm GHz},B=10~{\rm GHz}, K=128,\Delta=1/2$.
-We can observe that the array gain loss for ${\rm BSR}=0.1$ is marginal.
-Thus, we postulate that $\varrho=0.1$ is sufficiently small.
-In other words, as long as the system parameters satisfy $N \leq \frac{0.8}{b\Delta}$, the beam squint effect can be neglected, as further demonstrated through simulations in Section \ref{sc:simulation results}.